findelabs/mongo_alerts_2teams/README.md

 Command line options:
 ```
 --config
-    Specify url for microsoft teams webhook
+    Specify configuration file
 --port
     Port to listen on
 ```

 You will need to specify a configuration file that lists each channel and corresponding Teams webhook.
 Then specify which channel to alert by passing the channel to /alert.
-An example is shown here:
+An example config is shown here:
 ```
 endpointone: "https://outlook.office.com/webhook/"
 endpointtwo: "https://outlook.office.com/webhook/"